Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 4. The calucaltaiton seems off design seems novice
 5. Assess the requirement carefully.
 Follow the game from this link https://www.crazygames.com/game/snakes-and-ladders
 6. I want professional, playable, shareable game

+### Comments
+1. It made the design better but again fish and boat are showing only on a board cell, not over the whole board
+2. Without this, the logic seems unpredictable.
+3. For example: When player one reaches to square 47, it goes to 84. but how?

+## Instruction List 6

+### Instructions
+1. Check the current implementations http://127.0.0.1:5500/index.html
+2. It looks good, but the fish and boat should be over multiple cells where start and end point will indicate from where to where the player will go.
+Fish will eat and move to tail.
+Boat will take high ground
+3. Ensure the game follows the same rules and visuals like snake ladder game.
+Just snake and ladder will be replaced by fish and boat.